pIlIp-d/1D-VHDL-Pong/README.md

 ### Options 2: Using external buttons

-You can leave the constraints as they are, but you need to add the button circuits.
+You can leave the constraints as they are, but you need to add the button circuits to Power, Ground and especially the GPIOs .

 ![Image showing the circuit for the input button.](circuit.png)